 “I hope you guys like pancakes.”

 “Wow!
-Someone woke up in a good mood,” said June walking down the stairs accompanied by her two little princesses ready for school.
+Someone woke up in a good mood,” June said walking down the stairs accompanied by her two little girls who were ready for school.

 “Do you?
 Maybe I can teach you, and we can make some pancakes together, what do you think about that?”

-“I want to make pancakes too!” shrieked the youngest jumping on Levi’s neck.
+“I want to make pancakes too!” the youngest shrieked as she jumped on Levi’s neck.

-“All right, all right!” mumbled Levi, having difficulty speaking with the two girls hanging on his throat.
+“All right, all right!”
+Levi mumbled, finding it difficult to speak because of the two girls hanging on his throat.

-“O.K. girls.
+“Okay, girls.
 Let uncle go.
-He needs to finish our pancakes,” said June.
+He needs to finish our pancakes,” June said.

-“Are we having pancakes?” asked Marcel, coming down the stairs joining the party in the kitchen.
+“Are we having pancakes?”
+Marcel asked, coming down the stairs joining the party in the kitchen.
 “What is the occasion?”

-“I’m just trying to be a good guest.
-O.K., everybody.
-Here come the pancakes,” said Levi serving everyone.
-He took his seat and was ready to have a bite when Marcel interrupted him.
+“I’m just trying to be a good guest,” Levi said.
+“Okay, everybody.
+Here come the pancakes,” he continued, while serving everyone.
+He then took his seat and was ready to have a bite when Marcel interrupted him.

 “Levi, I would like to say thanks for the food.”

-“Oh, O.K.
-You are welcome,” replied Levi.
+“Oh, Okay.
+You’re welcome,” Levi replied.
 Marcel, June, and the girls giggled at Levi’s response.

-“No. I mean, I appreciate you making breakfast, of course.
-But what I mean is that I would like to say a prayer thanking God for the food before we eat.”
+“No. I appreciate you making breakfast, of course.
+But what I mean is that I would like to say a prayer thanking God for the food before we eat, okay?”

 “Oh, all right.
-Sorry,” said Marcel blushing a little and putting the pancake on his fork back on the plate.
+Sorry,” Levi replied, blushing a little and putting the pancake on his fork back on the plate.
 “I forgot you are a preacher now.
-Please, go ahead.”
+Please, go ahead,” he said.

-“Indeed,” answered Marcel.
 “Wow.
 It looks amazing.
-I was so taken away by everything else that I didn’t realize how beautiful it was,” admired Levi, now noticing the bold building sign letters in the facade.
+I was so taken aback by everything else that I didn’t realize how beautiful it was.”
+Levi admired, now noticing the bold building sign letters in the facade.

-“Are you familiar with the Bible account of Lazarus?”
+“Are you familiar with the account of Lazarus?”

 “Really?
 Every day?
-That is a lot of people.
-I wanna ask why, but I guess you are going to tell me that this is one of those questions I will learn the answer to at school, am I right?”
+That’s a lot of people.
+I wanna ask why, but I guess you are going to say that this is one of those questions I will learn the answer to at school, am I right?”

-“You are a fast learner, aren’t you?” grinned Marcel.
+“You are a fast learner, aren’t you?”
+Marcel grinned.